michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-12-31-tax-check-list.md

 - PARTIAL YEAR AND MIXED: Specify expenses for what time period, and for what space (entire house or the rental rooms).
 - <a href="https://docs.google.com/spreadsheets/d/14VRuVSp_fDzMVPhopsCcKeWWTVUsdEayrBK4Mx2fJ3M" target="_blank">Auto expenses for rental business</a>.

-### Sale of a Primary Home
+### Sale of Primary Residence or Rental Home

+- [1099-S](https://www.irs.gov/pub/irs-pdf/f1099s.pdf) if issued as part of closing process.
+- Both [Closing documents][closing doc] when you bought and sold the property.
+- A spreadsheet listing of major improvements (that increase the home value) and sales expenses not in closing documents.
+  - Date
+  - Description of improvement or sale expense
+  - Amount

-The IRS allows for a tax exclusion of up to $250,000 ($500,000 for married couples filing jointly) of capital gains from the sale of a primary residence under certain conditions as specified in IRC 121.
+The IRS allows for a tax exclusion of up to $250,000 ($500,000 for married couples filing jointly) of capital gains from the sale of a primary residence under certain conditions as specified in [IRC 121](https://www.taxnotes.com/research/federal/usc26/121){:target="_blank"}.

 The conditions are: